-2.12 Estimation of uncertainties relating to the global health pandemic from COVID-19:
+2.13 Estimation of uncertainties relating to the global health pandemic from COVID-19:

-The Company has considered the possible effects that may result from the pandemic relating to COVID-19, including but not limited to its assessment of liquidity, going concern assumption and carrying amounts of receivables.
+The Company has considered the possible effects that may result from the pandemic relating to COVID-19, including but not limited to its assessment of liquidity and going concern assumption, carrying amounts of receivables and impact on leases.
 Based on current indicators of future global economic conditions and internal sources of available information, the Company expects the carrying amount of the assets will be recovered, net of provisions established.
 The impact of the pandemic related to COVID-19 may be different from that presently estimated and would be recognised in the financial statements when material changes to economic conditions arise or are anticipated.